AdobeDocs/commerce-cloud-service.en/help/cloud-guide/integrations/github.md

 >[!WARNING]
 >
 >The following command overwrites _all_ code in your Adobe Commerce on cloud infrastructure project with code from your GitHub repository.
-This includes all branches, including the Production branch.
+This includes all branches, including the `production` branch.
 This action happens instantly and cannot be undone.
 As a best practice, it is important to clone all of your branches from your Adobe Commerce on cloud infrastructure project and push them to your GitHub repository **before** adding the GitHub integration.

 **To enable the GitHub integration**: